sidharth30060/csm-operator/tests/README.md

 - Authorization V2 scenarios only support PowerFlex, PowerScale and PowerMax
 - Upgrade from Authorization V1 to V2 is not supported
 - The required host entry `<master node IP> csm-authorization.com` is now automatically added to `/etc/hosts`, so no manual update is needed.

-### Shared NFS Prerequisites

-If running the Shared NFS e2e tests, further setup must be done:

-- On each of the worker nodes, setup the nfs-server service and ensure that mounting with nfs4 is enabled.
-- Install the `sshpass` command on the VM where the tests are being run.
-- Update the password within `scripts/node_credential` to the password of the worker nodes (this assumes that all nodes share the same password).
-- During e2e execution specify the `sharednfs` flag.
-Otherwise, the tests won't run on its own due to the above prerequisite.

 ## Run